idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - Automatic tagging of non-translatable fragments in Machine Translation and Auto-assembling results.
 - Automatic transfer of source segments that contain non-translatable fragments and numbers only - an option in Edit > Preferences > Workflow tab.
 - Added "Sort by length" (long segments first) filter.

+## 2019 Croissant 10.0.1 (20190130)

+- Conversion of some HTML entities (e.g. &gt; &amp;) during the transfer of the Machine Translation result to the target segment editor.
+- Recognition of terms at g tag in sdlxliff files.
+- Prompter recognizes words with the hyphen during automatic case adjustment.
+- Added Bislama language to the list of project languages.

 ## 2019 Croissant 10.0 (20190117)